Advantages of Mirror Wills

 If you die in England or Wales without a valid Will, the law will decide who gets what.
 If you have no living family members, all your property and possessions will go to the Crown.

-Solicitors are always telling their clients that making a Will is important no matter how inconsequential they may think it is.
-You never know what’s around the next corner and dying ‘intestate’ (without a Will) can cause your family months - if not years - of heartache, stress and ongoing Solicitors fees as they charge by the hour to sort your estate out.
+Making a Will is important no matter how inconsequential you may think it is.
+You never know what’s around the next corner and dying ‘intestate’ (without a Will) can cause heartache, stress and additional costs for those left behind.